Erfaaannn/mtex-quat2euler/README.md

 # mtex-quat2euler
-MTEX, MATLAB, microstructure, texture, crystal plasticity, quaternion, Euler angle
+DAMASK, MTEX, MATLAB, microstructure, texture, crystal plasticity, quaternion, Euler angle

 Convert quaternion orientation data (normal output data in a simulation with the latest versions of DAMASK crystal plasticity spectral solver) to Euler angles using MTEX in MATLAB.